Pumpkin Chili

 - Bell pepper and corn.
 These ingredients were added for texture and color.
 They can be omitted altogether or substituted with your favorite fresh chili peppers, bell pepper or veggies.

-This turkey pumpkin chili recipe takes a minimal amount of prep, and comes together in just 10 minutes if you use canned pumpkin puree or make your own in advance.
+This turkey pumpkin chili recipe takes a minimal amount of prep, and comes together in just 10 minutes if you use canned pumpkin puree.

 - Add the red bell pepper and cook 3 minutes until softened, then add the garlic and spices and cook 30 seconds longer.

-- Add the lime juice and salt and pepper to taste, and serve with optional toppings if desired.
-Enjoy!
+- Add the lime juice and salt and pepper to taste.

-You can use fresh or canned pumpkin for this recipe, but fresh pumpkin definitely gives this dish more flavor.
+You can use fresh or canned pumpkin in this pumpkin turkey chili, but fresh pumpkin definitely gives this dish more flavor.

-If you’d like to use fresh pumpkin, see my post on How to Make Pumpkin Puree in the Instant Pot, or How to roast pumpkin in the oven like I did for my pumpkin apple soup.
+If you’d like to use fresh pumpkin, see my post on How to Make Pumpkin Puree in the Instant Pot, or you can roast it like I did for my roasted pumpkin soup.

 Recipe notes